imyingchulo/gprs/README.md

   --help                         Show this message and exit.
 ````
 #### Result:
-This options will generate one folder and one file:
+This options will generate one file in prs folder:
-- `./result/plink/prs`
 - `*.psam`